MikPoik/BotTailor/replit.md

 Phase 3: Execution
-Parallel tool and function calls: When operations are independent (multi_edit) Sequential calls: When later calls depend on earlier results (edit)
+Parallel tool and function calls: When operations are independent (multi_edit) Sequential calls: When later calls depend on earlier results (edit,write)

 Phase 4: Verification
 When HMR confirms no errors -> SUCCESS